akileez/npinit/README.md

     -D, --noDeps        do not install default dependencies.
                         [defaults: `npm i mocha standard --save-dev`]

-    --mods <string>     a list of node modules to install, i.e., `--mods "lodash moment"` or `--mods "lodash, moment"`. this option is independent from no-dependencies option -D or --noDeps.
+    --mods <string>     a user created list of node modules to install, i.e., `--mods "lodash moment"` or `--mods "gulp, less, etc."`. this option is independent from the no-dependencies option -D or --noDeps.

   Overrides: